 You may visit the factory area, where it could be noisy and dusty or visit outdoor sites.

-You could start by completing the Engineering Foundation Apprenticeship (FA), which you can start in S5 and study at school and college.
+You could start by completing the Foundation Apprenticeship (FA) Civil Engineering (SCQF Level 6), which you can start in S5 and study at school and college.
 Entry requirements vary between colleges, but you usually need 3 subjects at National 5 including English and Maths.
 Some colleges also ask for Physics.

-You could take a HNC or HND course in computer aided design or a relevant subject such as engineering systems.
+You could take an HNC (SCQF Level 7) or HND (SCQF Level 8) course in computer aided design or a relevant subject such as engineering systems.
 Entry requirements are usually 1-2 Highers including Maths and a science subject.
 A Foundation Apprenticeship can also count towards entry requirements.
 If you are interested in a particular branch of work, check with the colleges which CAD packages they cover on their courses.

 Many employers specify an HNC or HND for entry.